Online Bible

 The Online Bible (OLB) is a Bible Reference software package created in 1987 by Larry Pierce in Canada, who believed the Bible should be freely shared.
 In 1995 a Windows edition was released as download as well as on cd-rom.
-The first Mac version was developed by Ken Hamel, and lateron continued from Canada (for OS X 10.1 above), till is was discontinued.
+The first Mac version was developed by Ken Hamel, and lateron continued from Canada (for OS X 10.1 above), till it was discontinued.
 However in Europe there was developed a whole new range of Online Bible apps for iOS (2013), Android (2014) and macOS (2015).
 These apps are available in App Store and Play Store.